NBISweden/development-guidelines/README.md

 You can release more often, thus accelerating the feedback loop with your customers.
 There is much less pressure on decisions for small changes, hence encouraging iterating faster.

-Continuous deployment
-Continuous deployment goes one step further than continuous delivery.
-With this practice, every change that passes all stages of your production pipeline is released to your customers.
-There's no human intervention, and only a failed test will prevent a new change to be deployed to production.

-Continuous deployment is an excellent way to accelerate the feedback loop with your customers and take pressure off the team as there isn't a Release Day anymore.
-Developers can focus on building software, and they see their work go live minutes after they've finished working on it.

 ### How the practices relate to each other
 To put it simply continuous integration is part of both continuous delivery and continuous deployment.
 And continuous deployment is like continuous delivery, except that releases happen automatically.